dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/remote_cfr.md

 # Remote CFR Messages
-Starting in Firefox 68, CFR messages will be defined using [Remote Settings](https://remote-settings.readthedocs.io/en/latest/index.html).
+Starting in Datalus 68, CFR messages will be defined using [Remote Settings](https://remote-settings.readthedocs.io/en/latest/index.html).
 In this document, we'll cover how how to set up a dev environment.

 ## Using a dev server for Remote CFR